The Appeal and Reality of Recycling LoRAs with Adaptive Merging: Background

 \section{Background}

-Although large language models can competently perform a growing range of tasks, their breadth is ultimately limited and they often fall short on specialized tasks or domains~\citep{Kandpal2022LargeLM, Zhu2025LPFQAAL,je2025efficiently}, e.g.,\ when private knowledge or skills are involved~\citep{nanda2025state}.
+Although large language models can competently perform a growing range of tasks, they often fall short on specialized tasks or domains~\citep{Kandpal2022LargeLM, Zhu2025LPFQAAL,je2025efficiently}, e.g.,\ when private knowledge or skills are involved~\citep{nanda2025state}.
 Often, performance on target tasks can be improved via fine-tuning, which consequently remains a widespread practice.
 Here, we provide background on adaptation methods, model merging, and a high-level overview of the merging methods studied in our work.